SAP/ui5-project/README.md

         + For type `application` there can be a setting for mapping the virtual path `webapp` to a physical path within the project
         + For type `library` there can be a setting for mapping the virtual paths `src` and `test` to physical paths within the project
 - `shims`: Can be used to define, extend or override UI5 configs of dependencies.
 Inner structure equals the general structure.
 It is a key-value map where the key equals the project ID as supplied by the translator.

+##### builder (optional)
+- `customTasks` (optional, list): in this block you can define additional custom build tasks.
+Please see [here](docs/BuildExtensibility.md) for a detailed explanation and examples of the build extensibility.
+Each entry in the `customTasks` list consists of the following options:
+  - `name` (mandatory): the name of the custom task
+  - `afterTask` or `beforeTask` (only one, mandatory): the name of the build task after or before which your custom task will be executed.
+  - `configuration` (optional): additional configuration that will be passed to the custom build task

 ##### server (optional)
 - `settings` (not yet implemented)